• Research and development

 Contact us

-NCH&C works closely with the CRN Eastern, hosted by the Norfolk and Norwich University Hospital, to set up clinical studies quickly and effectively, provide health professionals with research training, and work with patients and the public to ensure their needs are at the centre of all research activity.
+NCH&C works closely with the CRN East of England, to set up clinical studies quickly and effectively, provide health professionals with research training, and work with patients and the public to ensure their needs are at the centre of all research activity.

 Research changes people's lives, which is why we are we are committed to enabling our patients and service users’ opportunities to participate in clinical research studies and enhance treatment and care.
 NCH&C are very proud to have our own dedicated research team who work across all our services to support the delivery of NIHR research projects.